lukaszmachura/ipynb-test-gen/README.md

 spreadsheet_id = '17T0Nnea1gwaAUyM7Sy2awiXyti7_2P_uOjbP8bOJxmo'
 ```

 4. Provide exam name.
-Directory with such a name will be created, if doesn't exists.
+Directory with such a name will be created (if doesn't exists).
+In this dir all new, personalised files will be stored.
+Also - the pattern file with exam suppose to have the same name (here: `exam01.ipynb`) and be located in the working dir.
 ```
 exam = 'exam01'
 ```